By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 To show how the PDF document is generated, generating PDF Task Summary will be used as an example for this showcase.

-The following sequence diagram shows how the user command savepdf
+The following sequence diagram shows how the user command savepdf is being executed and handled.

 The lifeline for SavePdfCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.